Bad-ptr/persp-mode.el/README.md

 ## Intro
 Perspectives for emacs, based on [`perspective-mode`](http://github.com/nex3/perspective-el) by Nathan Weizenbaum.
-But perspectives shared between frames \+ ability to save/restore window configurations, save/restore from/to file.
+But perspectives shared among frames \+ ability to save/restore from/to file.

 ## Installation
 persp-mode is available on [`melpa`](https://github.com/milkypostman/melpa).
 So if you use this repo installation is easy: